klraveendranath2007/INTERFACING-DAC/README.md

-# DAC
+## DAC
- INTERFACING DAC WITH 8086 KIT AND GENERATING SAWTOOTH AND SQUARE WAVEFORMS
+ INTERFACING DAC WITH 8086 KIT AND GENERATING SQUARE AND SAWTOOTH WAVEFORMS

 ## AIM
-To write an assembly language program in 8086 to generate Sawtooth and Square waveforms using DAC.
+To write an assembly language program in 8086 to generate square and Sawtooth waveforms using DAC.

----

 ## APPARATUS REQUIRED